Mathias Sinamenye

-Mathias Sinamenye is an Economist by profession and became 2nd Vice-President of Burundi from 12 June 1998 to 1 November 2001.
+Mathias Sinamenye (born in 1946) is an Economist by profession and became 2nd Vice-President of Burundi from 12 June 1998 to 1 November 2001.
 Previously he was the governor of the central bank of Burundi from 1992 to 1998.
 He is a member of the Tutsi ethnic group.

 On 12 June 1998, he was appointed 2nd Vice-President (responsible for economic and social affairs), by Interim President Pierre Buyoya.
 He held that post until a new power-sharing government was installed on 1 November 2001.

 After Vice Presidency, he was appointed Executive Director of the World Bank Group in charge of the African region.